SkylineCommunications/dataminer-docs/develop/devguide/Connector/LogicQActions.md

 > [!NOTE]
 >
-> - From DataMiner 9.6.11 (RN 23095) onwards, DataMiner uses the .NET Compiler Platform (version 2.9) to compile QActions, allowing the use of C# syntax up to and including version 7.3.
+> - DataMiner uses the .NET Compiler Platform (version 2.9) to compile QActions, allowing the use of C# syntax up to and including version 7.3.<!-- RN 23095 -->
 > - DataMiner detects the most recent version of the .NET Framework that is installed and uses this version in the SLScripting process.
 The compiled QActions will then target this version of the .NET Framework.

 ### Preprocessor directives

 DataMiner compiles QActions with the following preprocessor directives:

-- **DCFv1**: From DataMiner 8.5.8 onwards (RN 10061), this preprocessor directive ("#define DCFv1") is automatically added when a QAction is compiled.
+- **DCFv1**: This preprocessor directive ("#define DCFv1") is automatically added when a QAction is compiled.<!-- RN 10061 -->

    In QActions, all DCF-related code can then be enclosed within the following preprocessor directives: